 They all have a great selection of produce and some healthy ingredients like oats, olive / sesame / flaxseeds / walnuts / almonds/ grape seeds oils, whole grains, nut milks, teas and unsweetened cacao.

-Chiara Squinzi is an experienced health coach and expat yoga teacher in Shanghai and founder of the first and only female running club in Shanghai, Puxi Run (http://puxirun.wix.com/index).
+Chiara Squinzi is an experienced health coach and expat yoga teacher in Shanghai and founder of the first and only female running club in Shanghai, the Shanghai Puxi Run.

-She has been living in Shanghai for almost 7 years and has a profound knowledge of the city and of healthy living in Shanghai.
+She lived in Shanghai for almost 7 years and has a profound knowledge of the city and of healthy living in Shanghai.
 Her website is http://www.laholista.com/,or you can add her Wechat account: ChiaraHealthCoach